 Who is Qualified for Death Tax?

-The death duties are paid by industrial estates and not by the beneficiary who is entitled to inherit the assets from the estate.
-This is because of the fact that the IRS does not treat inheritances as taxable income in the majority of the cases.
-However, the income that the decedent or deceased person was entitled to receive and somehow the same received by his or her beneficiary, can be taxed for income tax.
-The beneficiary can even claim deductions on his or her tax return with respect to estate taxes that are actually paid on the post-mortem income.
-This can only be possible if the beneficiary avails the deduction during the year they have received all or portion of the inherited estate.
+Industrial estates pay the death duties and not by the beneficiary who is entitled to inherit the assets from the estate.
+It is because the IRS does not treat inheritances as taxable income in the majority of the cases.
+However, the income that the decedent or deceased person was entitled to receive and is somehow received by their beneficiary can be taxed for income tax.
+The beneficiary can even claim deductions on his or her tax return with respect to estate taxes that are paid on the post-mortem income.
+It can only be possible if the beneficiary avails the deduction during the year they have received all or portion of the inherited estate.

 - Enormous Earnings: As per the Americans, the federal government can nearly pour $225 billion in the economy with the help of these taxes in the near future.

-- Small Target: They are not applicable to all. it is applicable only in the case of a few individuals namely wealthy Americans.
-The majority off the Americans are not required to pay these taxes.
+- Small Target: They are not applicable to all.
+It is applicable only in the case of a few individuals, namely wealthy Americans.
+The majority of the Americans are not required to pay these taxes.
 Around 99 percent of the Americans are not needed to pay these taxes.
-This means the federal or the state government has a very small target and that too only wealthiest Americans with respect to Death taxes.
+It means the federal or the state government has a tiny target and that too only wealthiest Americans with respect to Death taxes.

 - Double Taxation: The Americans who qualify to pay for death taxes face double taxation problems.
-They are taxed initially when they earn the money and next when they pass their property.
-Also, if at all the estate keeps getting passed from generation to generation it will still continue to be taxed.
+They are taxed initially when they earn money and next when they pass their property.
+Also, if at all, the estate keeps getting passed from generation to generation, it will continue to be taxed.

-This has been a guide to what is death tax and its definition.
-Here we discuss how does it work along with advantages and disadvantages.
+This article has been a guide to what is death tax and its definition.
+Here we discuss how it does work along with advantages and disadvantages.
 You can learn more about finance from the following articles –